 2.3.
-Parametrization of the solution set.
-Let F be a fixed difference field extension of $\mathbb{K}(x)$.
-Note that a 1-universal extension D of F is only a ring, so $\sigma y/y$ is not defined for all $y \in D$.
+Parametrization of the solution set

+Let F be a fixed difference field extension of $\mathbb{K}(x)$ .
+Note that an extension D of F satisfying Hypothesis 2.4 is only a ring, so $\sigma y/y$ is not defined for all $y \in D$ .
 However, restricting to nonzero F-hypergeometric y makes 1/y well defined, as stated in the following lemma.

-Lemma 2.5.
-Any nonzero F-hypergeometric element y of some 1-universal difference ring extension D over F has an F-hypergeometric inverse in D.
+Lemma 2.6.
+Any nonzero F-hypergeometric element y of some difference ring extension D satisfying Hypothesis 2.4 over F has an F-hypergeometric inverse in D.